Charles A. Gould: Career

 Gould began his career as an accountant in Buffalo in 1869.
 He later became Deputy Postmaster in Buffalo and Collector of Customs between 1881 and 1885.
-In 1891, he founded became president of the Gould Coupler Company in Depew, New York (of which he was also a founder), later founding the Gould Storage Battery Company in 1897, both of which had authorized capital of $5,000,000 each.
+In 1891, he became president of the Gould Coupler Company in Depew, New York (of which he was also a founder), later founding the Gould Storage Battery Company in 1897, both of which had authorized capital of $5,000,000 each.
 The Gould Coupler Company provided railroad components to the New York Central Railroad.
 Until 1915, the Gould Coupler Company "was consistently prosperous, made large earnings, the greater part of which was reinvested in its business, and very few dividends were paid."
 He owned nearly all of the stock and "was in absolute control of the management and finances of both companies."
 In 1915 and 1916, due to "stringency in the money market" and a protracted strike at the Gould Coupler works, he needed significant funds to finance the Gould Coupler Company operations, so he agreed to sell Andrew Carnegie certain parcels of land at Fifth Avenue and 90th Street for $1,687,500 in December 1916, which was finalized in February 1917.
 In 1925, the foundry was purchased by the Symington Company, becoming Symington-Gould.

 Gould also formed the Gould Securities Company (a holding company for his investments formed in 1925) and the Gould Realty Company (which held his numerous land holdings in New York City).
 He owned several prominent buildings including 689 Fifth Avenue (also known as the Aeolian Building), which was commissioned by Gould, who died before the building's completion, and designed by Warren and Wetmore.
 Gould bought the property, which was the site of the William Rockefeller house at Fifth Avenue and 54th Street, in 1925.
 His daughter Celia bought the structure at an auction in 1927 and kept it until 1944.